roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 6. Save the file and exit the editor.

-7. Run app, then exit it.
+7. Run the app, then exit it.
 We're just checking to make sure there are no errors.
 We'll actually use the bucket in the next step.

 ``` bash
 sudo node index